Public Lecture On “Africa And Climate Justice” At Queen’s University, Kingston, Canada

 Even if we triple electricity consumption in African countries, aside from South Africa, solely through the use of natural gas this would add just 0.6% to global emissions.

-An International Energy Agency (IEA) study this year 2022 shows that more than 5 trillion cubic metres( BCM) of gas resources have been discovered to date in Africa which have not yet been approved for development.
+An International Energy Agency (IEA) study this year 2022 shows that more than 5 trillion cubic metres( BCM) of gas resources have been discovered to date in Africa which has not yet been approved for development.
 These resources could provide an additional 90 BCM of gas by 2030.
 These will be vital for fertilizer, steel, cement industries and water desalination.
 Cumulative Co2 emissions from the use of these gas resources over the next 30 years would be about 10 gigatons.

 If these emissions are added to Africa’s cumulative total today, they will bring its share of global emissions to a mere 3.5%.
 The EU subregion alone does 8%.